conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

 This page covers the Enterprise level security available the Enterprise version of Conduktor Gateway.

-Refer to [Open Source Security](./oss_security.md) for open source security documentation
+Refer to [Open Source Security](./oss_security.md) for open source security documentation.